stefanGT44/Concurrent-Word-Distribution-Tool/README.md

 Only directories on the specified disk can be scanned, and only one reading task can be active in the thread pool per disk. <br>
 After one scan cycle is finished, the component pauses for a specified duration (config file). <br>
 The user can manualy pause and resume input components. <br>
-The last modified value of scanned directories is tracked, so if a directory has been modified, it is scanned again (the files are read again). <br>
+The last modified value of scanned directories is tracked, so if a directory has been modified, it is scanned again (the text files are read again). <br>

 ### Cruncher components: